Gitstar-OC/.github/profile/README.md

 ### Everybody wants the view but no one want's to climb

-If I did what you think, then I made you what you are.
-Gotham (S2 E14) You get 2 choices life, happiness and truth
+### If I did what you think, then I made you what you are.
+Gotham (S2 E14)
+### You get 2 choices life, happiness and truth (chose the first one)

+### sorry isn’t a word. it’s a promise that someone has changed. a sorry without change is manipulation.

+### I trusted you blindly and you proved to me that i was blind.

+### Your lack of commitment is an insult to those who believe in you

+### Hesitation isn’t a weakness.
+It’s a lesson learned from past mistakes